 Gillian Sze's second poetry collection explores the individual as a sentient mystery.
 Sze offers observational poems, which recount intimate and ordinary moments often missed, overlooked or forgotten in the urban mundane, and finds her subjects in a woman waiting for the bus, a neighbour who talks to his plants, a girl smoking after a storm.
 The Anatomy of Clay finds exceptions in prosaic conditions and the ineffable distinctions between people, selves, objects, and histories.

-⌘ Selected for the "Meshes-of-the-Afternoon" Prize by l'Académie de la vie littéraire au tournant du 21e siècle; longlisted for the 2012 ReLit Award
+⌘ Winner of the "Meshes-of-the-Afternoon" Prize by l'Académie de la vie littéraire au tournant du 21e siècle; longlisted for the 2012 ReLit Award

 Available online and hopefully at your local bookstore.